Clean, Modular Code: Activity 1#

 Activity data#

 This activity begins with some code that you “inherited from a former lab mate”.
 This code processes cross-ref citation data for The Journal of Open Source Software (JOSS) publications.
-The data are pulled directly from the crossref API but then modified with specific “features” to help you learn better coding practices when completing the activities.
+The data are pulled directly from the Crossref API but then modified with specific “features” to help you learn better coding practices when completing the activities.

 Your goal#